waveware4ai/sobelfast/README.md

-# sobelfast
+# sobelfast java
 This code is a fast sobel algorithm implementation.
+When processing a 1024x768 image, even native-c sobel algorithm takes about 100ms, whereas using sobelfast-java took about 60ms.
+This library can be conveniently used to convert/process images in real time.
+Also, it can be used freely as long as you do not change the package name.

 # example1 - file input, file output
 ```